AquaFrostByte/Navi-Phone/README.md

 }
 ```

-Just replace `"musicbox.wav"` with your file's name.
-Files are loaded from the SD card root (`/`).
+Just replace `"musicbox.wav"` with the name of your file.
+All sound files should be in the root directory of the SD card.

-**Note:** The button label won't change, as it's baked into the background image.
-You can change that by updating the corresponding image (e.g., `Sounds.jpg` in `fileNames[]`).
+**Note:** The button labels on the screen are part of the background image (`Sounds.jpg`), so they won't update automatically.
+You'll have to edit the image itself if you want the text to match your new sound.

 ---

-### 💬 Messenger Setup
+### messenger setup

-The messenger feature is just a fun concept right now.
+The messenger is more of a proof-of-concept right now.

-It works, but it’s **not secure** — messages are sent in **plain HTTP**, and anyone could potentially read them by guessing usernames.
-I'm working on updating the server and may release a desktop client too.
+A word of warning: **it is not secure**.
+Messages are sent over plain HTTP without any encryption.
+Anyone on the network could potentially read them.
+I'm working on an update for the server and might release a desktop client later.

-If you still want to try it (it’s pretty cool), here's how:
+If you still want to try it out, here's how:

-1. Make sure the `"WIFI"` flag is enabled (default: ON).
+1. Make sure the `WIFI` flag is enabled in the code (it is by default).
 2. Set your Wi-Fi credentials and server address:

 ```cpp
 const char* SERVER_URL = "http://YOUR.SERVER.IP/messages";